Zodiac Astronomy · The Celestial Constellations

 Ecliptic Longitude (λ)

 Position along the ecliptic, measured from 0° Aries (Vernal Equinox).
-This is the basis of zodiac signs.
+This is the basis of zodiac signs and Nakshatra divisions.

 Aries